Local-Cafe/localcafe-lite-pastaboys/priv/home.md

 ### Location & Maps
 - Show one location or multiple locations
-- Automatic maps - just provide your address
-- Each location has its own hours, phone, and email
+- Each location has its own hours, phone, email and optional image.
-- Maps adjust to any screen size

 ### Photo Slideshow
 - Homepage displays rotating photos with smooth transitions